allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 real-world queries our analysts work with on a daily basis, but with the benefit of hindsight, I must admit that the sample was not as representative as it should be.
 Despite the task complexity, we added one more aspect.
 We took into account an objective set of queries from a set of TPC-H benchmark queries.
-In the end, we were not able to make an unanimous decision, and suspended the project.
+In the end, we were not able to make a unanimous decision, and suspended the project.

 Eventually, we resumed the work in order to deliver a product under the name Fast SQL.
 And this time, we acted differently.
 The goal was clear: **speeding up in-cluster analytics by an order of magnitude**.
 Moreover, we wanted to